 To local organizations and retailers where ACB community members access services.

-To ACB Caribbean Migrant Workers in Leamington through social engagement activities, health fairs, testing days and site visits.
+To ACB Caribbean Migrant Workers in Leamington through site visits, social engagement activities, social media and resource distribution.